ElhaiMansbach/OOP_Ex2/README.md

 6.	**Save:** Saves this weighted (directed) graph to the given file name - in JSON format.
 7.	**Load:** Loads the graph from the file.

-**I have also implemented some auxiliary functions used to implement the above function:**

- **Bfs:**<br/>
-I used this function in isConnected function, to check if we visited all the nodes, otherwise the graph is not connected.<br/>
-I used the bfs utility function that does breadth traversal across the graph and marks the nodes it visited.<br/>
-I created a queue (data structure) and another filed "element" (which save the current node dequeue from the queue).<br/>
-The tag of a node is 0 if we have not visited the node yet, otherwise 1.<br/>
-I start traversal from the "key" node (which the function gets), set the tag of the node to 1, and inserted him into the queue.<br/>
-Then I made a while loop that works as long as the queue is not empty, in the loop I ran over the neighbors of the current "element"  and checked if the tag of each neighbor is equal to 0 (i.e. we had not yet visited it), otherwise we move to the next neighbor.<br/>
-If equal to 0 then the node was inserted to the queue and the tag was updated.

-**getTranspose:**<br/>
-I used getTranspose function as an auxiliary function for isConnected.<br/>
-This function gets a graph and turns its rib directions.<br/>

-**findMinNode:**<br/>
-I used findMinNode function as an auxiliary function for shortestPathDist.<br/>
-The function Finds the node with the minimum weight and removes it from the queue.<br/>
-The function receives a list of nodes (Queue) and finds from them the node with the lowest weight.<br/>

-**Json2Graph:**<br/>
-I used Json2Graph function to convert the graph I loaded as a Jason file into a game as a directed_weighted_graph.

 # Part 2: The pokemons game
 In the Pokemon game you have to manage a group of agents that their goal is to catch as many Pokemons as possible, before that time will run out.<br/>